syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 To ensure seamless integration and prevent content security policy issues, follow these steps.

-In the Salesforce setup menu, search for `CSP Trusted Sites` and click New Trusted Site button.
+In the salesforce setup menu, search for `CSP Trusted Sites` and click New Trusted Site button.

 ![Salesforce CSP trusted sites](../images/Salesforce-CSP-trusted-sites.png)